sinsys/portfolio/README.md

 > Promises, returns, I find code to be serene,
 > Let&#39;s gather resources and write programs for machines!

 I have a yearning passion for learning new things and practicing what I already know.
-After working with AI, Machine Learning, Kaizen (progress improvement), as well as front and back end development, I&#39;m more eager than ever to see just what else these flourishing fields can accomplish.
+After working with AI, Machine Learning, Kaizen (process improvement), as well as front and back end development, I&#39;m more eager than ever to push the limits on just what else these flourishing fields can accomplish.

 ## Bio:
 I&#39;ve worked with a lot of tech companies.
 Its not about what or who you know, its about what you can do.
 And I plan to do a lot...